-7 facts about Robert Burns, Scotland's national bard
+Robert Burns: 7 facts about the life and work of Scotland's national bard

 Famed as Scotland's national bard, Robert Burns (1759–96) penned many famous verses including 'Auld Lang Syne' and 'Address to a Haggis'.
-A number of myths surround the "ploughman poet".
-Writing for History Extra, Dr Ronnie Young, a lecturer in Scottish Literature at the University of Glasgow, shares seven lesser-known facts about the poet
+His life and work are celebrated by many Scots on Burns Night, 25 January, on the anniversary of the poet's work.
+Dr Ronnie Young, senior lecturer in Scottish Literature at the University of Glasgow, shares seven lesser-known facts about the Scottish hero…

 Poet or songwriter?

 While we might think of Burns’s songs as ‘folk music’ and, while they often celebrate ‘ordinary’ life, these songs would have been consumed by, and played in the homes of, polite middle-class audiences.
-As revealed in a recent period performance project, the resulting performances would have been very different to those recordings of Burns we are familiar with today.
+The resulting performances would have been very different to those recordings of Burns we are familiar with today.

 ‘Scots Wha Hae’